michael-sands/generic_games_site/files/index.md

   Includes the Exile, Hard Case, Meddling Kid, and Snoop.
 * [_Monster of the Week_ classic files](MotW_Classic_Files.zip).
   Includes everything for the first edition.
-* [_Monster of the Week_ fanmade playbook: Constructed 2020](constructed_2020.pdf).
-A revised and updated version of Reid San Filippo's atrificial hunter.
+* [Fanmade playbook: Constructed 2020](constructed_2020.pdf).
+A revised and updated version of Reid San Filippo's artificial hunter.
+* [Playbook: Summoned 2020](summoned_2020.pdf).
+A revised and updated version of Steve Hickey's Apocalyptic hunter.
 * [_Monster of the Week_ fanmade playbooks](Fan_Made_Playbooks.zip).
   For classic edition, but usable with revised (just ignore the old experience rules in the playbook).
 The Big Game Hunter, Constructed, and Mad Scientist (all by Reid San Filippo)